Ghislaine Maxwell murder plot revealed

 "Ms Maxwell cannot and should not bear all the punishment for which Epstein should have been held responsible."

-Maxwell's lawyers emphasised her emotional wounds, saying that "she had a difficult, traumatic childhood with an overbearing, narcissistic, and demanding father who beat her "with a hammer".
+Maxwell's lawyers emphasised her emotional wounds, saying that "she had a difficult, traumatic childhood with an overbearing, narcissistic, and demanding father who beat her with a hammer".

 "It made her vulnerable to Epstein, whom she met right after her father's death," the lawyers said.